JujuAdams/Vinyl/docs/6.0/Functions-Runtime-Setup.md

 |`[metadata]`    |any     |Optional.
 Metadata to attach to the sound                                |

 Sets up a sound asset for playback with Vinyl.
 This is an optional function and any sound asset without a Vinyl definition will be played at a gain of 1, without any pitch shifting, and on the default mix.

-!> You should typically only call this function once on boot or if you're reloading configuration data due to the presence of mods.
-Subsequent calls to this function will only affect audio that is already playing if `VINYL_LIVE_EDIT` is set to `true`, and even then calls to this function whilst audio is playing is expensive.

 #### **Example**